CATGen-repository/CATGen/README.md

 The repository also includes a temperature-sensitivity experiment figure for comparing generation behavior under different decoding temperatures.

+Similar to prior work、, different LLM temperature settings may affect generation results.
+We systematically evaluated temperatures ranging from 0.0 to 1.0 (with increments of 0.2) on unit test generation performance, measuring CovL, CovB, CSR, and PR.
+For TMC, the variation across temperatures is minimal and therefore it is not included as a core metric in the radar chart.

+Each configuration was executed five times, and results were averaged to reduce variance.
+As shown in the figure below, part (a) presents the original metrics, while part (b) shows the corresponding Max–Min normalized results.
+The analysis indicates that temperature 0.0 consistently achieves the best performance across all metrics.
+Performance gradually decreases as temperature increases, although the overall decline remains moderate even at temperature 1.0, suggesting that temperature has a measurable but limited impact on generation quality.

+Importantly, the use of rule-based test skeletons before generation constrains the LLM’s output space, which improves stability and effectiveness at lower temperatures.
+This observation aligns with our hypothesis regarding constrained generation environments.

 ![temperature study](pictures/temperature_radar.png)

 ## Dependency Distribution